Dr Charles Nelson Perrurle Perkins AO (1936-2000), Arrernte and Kalkadoon people

-He showed that new ways, new partnerships and new ideas could change the way Australians think and act.
-And he sought to lead new collaborations in situations where a single person or agency could not deliver the desired result.
+Charles Perkins changed the lives of many Australians.
+He worked across boundaries to create new opportunities, and reached beyond traditional limitations to find solutions.
+He showed that new partnerships and ideas could change the way Australians think and act.
+He sought to lead new collaborations in situations where a single person or agency could not deliver the desired result.